vcr/vcr/README.md

 The docs come in two flavors:

-  * The [relish docs](https://relishapp.com/vcr/vcr/docs) contain example-based documentation (VCR's Cucumber suite, in fact).
+  * The [usage docs](https://benoittgt.github.io/vcr) contain example-based documentation (VCR's Cucumber suite, in fact).
 It's a good place to look when you are first getting started with VCR, or if you want to see an example of how to use a feature.
   * The [rubydoc.info docs](https://www.rubydoc.info/gems/vcr/frames) contain API documentation.
 The API docs contain detailed info about all of VCR's public API.
   * See the [CHANGELOG](https://github.com/vcr/vcr/blob/master/CHANGELOG.md) doc for info about what's new and changed.